allensarmiento/coffee-shop-website/README.md

 # Coffee-Shop-Website
 This project implements a coffee shop website.
-Users can log in, sign up and order from the menu.
-Popular items ordered are displayed on the homepage.
+Users can log in, sign up and order items from the shop.
+Popular drinks are displayed on the homepage.

 ## Built With
 * CSS, HTML, JavaScript, Bootstrap 4